mulle-sde/mulle-sde/README.md

 ```

 Update your source or project files manually.
 Then let mulle-sde reflect your
-changes back into the Makefiles and build again:
+changes back into the Makefiles and into header files and build again:

 ```
 $ mulle-sde reflect